root-project/root/README/ReleaseNotes/v612/index.md

   - The TFuture template has been added to the ROOT::Experimental namespace.
 It represents a future and is compatible with the ROOT::Experimental::Async function.
 It has the same properties of an STL future and can be initialised by one of these classes.
 For example, *TFuture<int> = std::async(myfunc,a,b,c);*
+  - Reintroduced greedy reduction in TProcessExecutor
+  - Fix empty chunks in the result vector of TThreadExecutor::Map.
+If the integer partition of the data in nChunks causes the existence of empty chunks (e.g the—rounded up—division of 12 elements in 5 chunks), the number of chunks is decreased to avoid empty chunks and, as a consequence, accesses to uninitialized memory in the reduction step.

 ## Language Bindings
   - PyROOT now supports list initialisation with tuples.
 For example, suppose to have a function `void f(const TH1F& h)`.
 In C++, this can be invoked with this syntax: `f({"name", "title", 64, -4, 4})`.
 In PyROOT this translates too `f(('name', 'title', 64, -4, 4))`.